 Regular/Surfing: Racing and Touring fins tend to be longer for tracking purposes where surfing fins tend to be smaller for maneuverability.
 Traditionally, paddle boards used for surfing will have a three fin set up with the center fin and two smaller fins on the sides (side bites).
 The reason for this is that the side bites will channel the water and prevent your board from slipping sideways down the face of the wave.
 The center fin for surfing is there to stabilize the board and controls how the water moves under the tail of the board.

 Isle All Around:

 The Isle All Around is your standard fin that comes with all boards excluding the iSUPs.
-This fin is made out of plastic and has an evenly distributed amount of surface area which can work in all types of paddling.
+This paddle board fin is made out of plastic, is highly maneuverable, and has an evenly distributed amount of surface area which can work in all types of paddling.